perlatex/Stan-in-Action/README.md

 # Stan-in-Action
-Some materials about Bayesian statistical modeling using R and Stan.
+Code for a workshop about Bayesian Data Analysis using R and Stan